Autonomous Pipelines (jqmc_workflow)#

 In this example, mcmc-prod and lrdmc-ext depend on vmc (via

-ValueFrom for E_scf), so the DAG becomes
+mcmc-prod (via ValueFrom for E_scf), so the DAG becomes

 VMC → MCMC → LRDMC-ext.
 The target_survived_walkers_ratio

-triggers automatic calibration of num_mcmc_per_measurement
+triggers automatic calibration of num_projection_per_measurement

 independently at each lattice spacing.
 All alat values run their